rex0988476/StockSimulator/README.md

 ```
 python stockGen.py
 ```
 2. Make sure you are at the location where `app.py` is.
 Then open terminal, use following statement to execute program.
-It should show `Stock Simulator` window as output.
 ```
 python app.py
 ```
+Then it should open a GUI as shown below.
 * Stock Simulator window:
 ![StockSimulator](https://github.com/rex0988476/StockSimulator/blob/main/README/main_window.png)
 ## Demo